-WHY ARE SUSPENSION AND EXPULSION PARTICULARLY PROBLEMATIC IN PRESCHOOL?
+WHY ARE SUSPENSIONS AND EXPULSIONS PARTICULARLY PROBLEMATIC IN PRESCHOOL?

 Suspension and expulsion occur at high rates in preschool and are associated with negative educational and life outcomes.
-1 They do nothing to teach appropriate behavior and deny children the opportunity to access the benefits of early childhood programs.
+They do nothing to teach appropriate behavior and deny children the opportunity to access the benefits of early childhood programs.

 Due to individual racial bias and systemic racism, Black and Brown children are disproportionately subject to preschool suspension and expulsion.
-For example, Black preschool children are 3.6 times more likely to receive one or more out-of-school suspensions than white preschool children.2 Nationwide, an estimated 174,000 preschool students were reported suspended in a single year, and nearly half of the suspensions of public preschoolers were of Black children-although they represented less than one-fifth of enrolled children.3 Even though there were no differences in observed disruptive behavior based on children's race, child-care providers nonetheless identified Black students' behavior, particularly Black boys, as more problematic, compared with white students, according to a September 2021 study published in the journal Annals of the New York Academy of Sciences.4
+For example, Black preschool children are 3.6 times more likely to receive one or more out-of-school suspensions than white preschool children.
+Nationwide, an estimated 174,000 preschool students were reported suspended in a single year, and nearly half of the suspensions of public preschoolers were of Black children - although they represented fewer than one-fifth of enrolled children.
+The root causes stem from systemic barriers, including structural and systemic racism, lack of equal access to early intervention services and health services to address developmental behavioral needs for Black and Brown children, as well as individual racial biases of preschool staff.
+For example, a recent study examining preschool discipline found that, even though there were no differences in observed disruptive behavior based on a child's race, child-care providers complained about Black students' behavior more frequently than white students and viewed their behavior more negatively.

 Children with disabilities and emotional challenges are 14.5 times as likely to be suspended or expelled as typically developing peers.
-This disproportionately impacts Black and Brown children who share these identities.
+This bias disproportionately impacts Black and Brown children who share these identities.

-Because of this, Pennsylvania's Office of Child Development and Early Learning (OCDEL) has said: 1) All young children should be able to access and remain in a quality early learning program, and 2) Pennsylvania's early learning programs must work to prevent, reduce, and ultimately eliminate suspension and expulsion of young children from their programs.
+Because of this, Pennsylvania's Office of Child Development and Early Learning (OCDEL) has said:

+- 1) All young children should be able to access and remain in a quality early learning program, and - 2) Pennsylvania's early learning programs must work to prevent, reduce, and ultimately eliminate suspension and expulsion of young children from their programs.

 Since 2017, Pennsylvania early learning programs have been required to develop policies to prevent, reduce, and ultimately eliminate suspension and expulsion of young children from their programs.